stas/thesis/chapters/1_introduction.md

 The email format consists of two major sections, **the header** and **the body**.

 The header of the email consists on its own of multiple fields.
 All these fields provide information about the sender, recipients, subject and other less common details.
 The amount of headers a message can have, vary.
 This is not dependent just on sender and the software used to send the message.
-The message headers change or extend depending on various aspects and policies enforced by each and every node it gets transmitted through.
+The message headers change or can be extended depending on various aspects and policies enforced by each and every server it passes through.
 All of the message attachments are also part of the header.

 The body of the email contains text, therefore the content encoding of the body